colindoyle0000/colindoyle-website/content/torts/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## Class 22 - November 8, 2022

+You are a trial court judge in the state of Loyola.
+Here are the facts of a case before you:

+A patient had been diagnosed as legally blind and had stopped driving as a result.
+At a routine eye appointment, the patient’s optometrist told him that his vision had improved enough for him to drive again.

+The patient resumed driving and shortly thereafter crashed into a horse-drawn hay trailer, killing one passenger and injuring the other four.
+The passengers have sued the optometrist, claiming medical malpractice.
+The optometrist has moved for summary judgment on the grounds that she had no duty to the plaintiffs.

+How would you rule on the motion?
+Include your reasoning.

 ## Class 18 - October 24, 2022

 You are the law clerk to a Supreme Court justice in the state of Loyola.
 The justice wants to discuss with you a new case coming up on appeal.
 She shares with you the following history of the case so far: